 Another advantage of digital photography is the ability to experiment for free.

-• Take lots of quick shots.
-Take even more when you’re shooting action or a large group.
+- Take plenty of quick shots.
+Take even more when you’re shooting action or large groups.
 You may be surprised how many photos you’ll delete because someone blinked or leaned out of the frame.

-• Move fast, especially if you’re asking someone to pose.
+- Move quickly, especially if you’re asking people to pose.
 Irritated, tired or bored subjects stop smiling.

-• Share your masterpiece with the rest of the family.
-(Browse sites like Shutterfly and Mpix for photo gift ideas.)
+- Share your masterpiece with the family.
+(Browse sites like Shutterfly and Mpix for creative photo gift ideas.)

-• Take lots of quick shots.
-Take even more when you’re shooting action or a large group.
+- Take plenty of quick shots.
+Take even more when you’re shooting action or large groups.
 You may be surprised how many photos you’ll delete because someone blinked or leaned out of the frame.

-• Move fast, especially if you’re asking someone to pose.
+- Move quickly, especially if you’re asking people to pose.
 Irritated, tired or bored subjects stop smiling.

-• Share your masterpiece with the rest of the family.
-(Browse sites like Shutterfly and Mpix for photo gift ideas.)
+- Share your masterpiece with the family.
+(Browse sites like Shutterfly and Mpix for creative photo gift ideas.)

 NOTES ON SHARING PHOTOS:

 Get permission before sharing a person’s image.
 That’s especially important when photographing older adults in health care, memory care or assisted living settings.
-Privacy laws such as HIPPA may apply.
-If a person has dementia or can’t make decisions for themselves, get approval from someone with legal authority to speak for them.
-If you’re not a close friend or family member, get permission from the health care or senior living facility operator, too.
+Privacy laws such as HIPAA may apply.
+If a person has dementia or can’t make decisions for themselves, get approval from someone with legal authority to speak on their behalf.
+If you’re not a close friend or family member, obtain permission from the health care or senior living facility operator as well.